 Excessive water will leach some fertilizer nutrients below the root zone and may result in lower yield and quality of the crop.
 Repeated light irrigation of dry soils will encourage growth of roots near the soil surface.
 A shallow root system makes the crop more susceptible to injury from dry and hot weather than expected with a normal root system.
 During the rapid growth stage it is recommended to withhold irrigation until about 40 percent of the available soil water is left and then irrigate to field capacity.
 Sandy soils need more frequent and lighter irrigation and heavier soils need less frequent and heavier irrigation.

 Infiltration Rate of Soils

-The infiltration rate of most soils used for the production of tobacco in the southeastern United States varies from 3 inches per hour for coarse textured soils to as little as 0.5 inch or less per hour for the sandy clay loams.
+The infiltration rate of most soils used for the production of tobacco in the southeastern United States varies from 3 in. per hour for coarse textured soils to as little as 0.5 in. or less per hour for the sandy clay loams.
 Infiltration rate is influenced by soil compactness, soil structure, organic content, presence of plant material on the surface and quantity of water already in the soil.